aflori/greenhub/deploiement.md

 ssh-copy-id <user>@<id>
 ```

-Then I update the configurations:
+Then I update the configurations (to adapt if we use CI/CD from github action or similar):
 ```
 PasswordAuthentication no
 ChallengeResponseAuthentication no